cnburnett/hookhoodie-jekyll/README.md

-# Mae Browne Obit on OurObit
+# Welcome

+OurObit.org is a privately run public site to host obituaries.

-This is a minimal [Jekyll](https://jekyllrb.com/) site bootstrapped with the `jekyll new` command.
+This is built on the minimal [Jekyll](https://jekyllrb.com/) site bootstrapped with the `jekyll new` command.

-The sample app is deployed on Render at https://ourobit.org.
+The site is deployed on [Render](https://ourobit.org).

-## Deployment

-Follow the guide at https://render.com/docs/deploy-jekyll.